silnrsi/font-awami/documentation/source/developer.md

 ---
 title: Awami Nastaliq - Developer information
-fontversion: 3.000 Alpha
+fontversion: 3.000 Beta
 ---

-Awami Nastaliq is a mature product.
-We are currently developing a bold version of the font.
-We will be releasing maintenance updates to fix bugs.
+This font is actively maintained and improved, and recent changes to its development process will enable more frequent releases.
+We are actively working on adding additional heavier weights.

 ## Welcome font developers!